|We are very proud of our school and our dedicated faculty, and welcome you to

 For the safety and comfort of our students, our studios have sprung dance floors.

-Parents may view classes once a month.
-While viewing classes parents must refrain from speaking to, or correcting students
+Parents may view classes once a month from lobby.
+While viewing classes parents must refrain from speaking to, or correcting

-and should stay off the dance floor, thus minimizing distractions and enabling students and instructors to make the most of
+students and should stay off the dance floor, thus minimizing distractions and enabling students and instructors to make the

 An interactive program designed to inspire and expose aspiring young choreographers to all aspects and complexity of